dokmelody/bootstrapping/docs/decisions/DR-0002-LGPL-license.md

 ## Short story

 The majority of Dok applications can use commercial licenses but they had to be released with some (obfuscated) source-code, for allowing the rebuild/relink with newer version of Dok and related libraries.

+Documentation can be freely reused and licensed under different licenses.

 ## Long story